-Dr. Joanne Brown, Individual and Relationship Counselling
+Dr. Joanne Brown, Individual and Couple Counselling and Psychotherapy

 You can choose how to use the space.
 It might vary from focused case work to more general or restorative sessions focused on how you are impacted by the work.
 The two are often intertwined of course.